dariadementeva/Exploring_the_Impact_of_Neighborhood_Islamic_Points_of_Interest_on_Islamophobia/README.md

 ## Background

-This repository is set up to showcase the analytical strategy undertaken for our article " “Exploring the Impact of Neighborhood Islamic Points of Interest on Islamophobia: An Exploratory Study Using OpenStreetMap and Google Maps".
+This repository is set up to showcase the analytical strategy undertaken for our article "Exploring the Impact of Neighborhood Islamic Points of Interest on Islamophobia: An Exploratory Study Using OpenStreetMap and Google Maps".
 Please note that analyses were undertaken using R.

 ## Data Availability